fovea1959/herc-docs-demo/docs/configuration.rst

 An optional second argument can be given to request whether an audit trail of such commands should be created or not.
 When `ECHO` is specified, a message is issued when the command is about to be issued, when the command is redisplayed (as is normally done when entered from the command line), as well as a final message indicating the command has finished executing.
 When `NOECHO` is specified no such audit trail messages are displayed and the command instead completes silently (except for whatever messages the command itself may issue).

+.. admonition:: Security Alert
+   :class: danger

-Security Alert:  Enabling this feature has security consequences.
+   Enabling this feature has security consequences.
 When this feature is enabled it is possible for guest operating systems running under Hercules to issue commands directly to the host operating system by means of the sh (host shell command) and exec (execute Rexx script) commands.
 This ability may be disabled via the `SHCMDOPT` statement's `NODIAG8` option.

 The value of ECHO or NOECHO has no effect on whether or not command output will be placed into the Diagnose 8 instruction's response buffer if the instruction requested one, nor does it cause the resulting audit trail messages from being placed into the response buffer either.
 The ECHO option only impacts what is displayed on the hardware console (and what appears in the hardcopy logfile) but does not otherwise impact what is placed into the instruction's response buffer.